djc5627/CompendiumWeb/docs/Birds/Hummingbird/Ruby-throated Hummingbird.md

 ![[Ruby-throated Hummingbird Thumbnail.jpg]]

-*Ruby-throated Hummingbird drinking nectar at Montezuma Wildlife Refuge*
+*Ruby-throated Hummingbird hovering by a feeder at Lenape Park*

 ---------------------------------------------------------------
 ## Notes